-Each participant's account is credited with the participant's contributions, Company matching contributions, and allocations of (a) the Company's profit-sharing contributions and (b) Plan net earnings.
-Allocations are based on participant earnings and/or account balances, as defined.
+Each participant's account is credited with the participant's contributions, Company matching contributions, and allocations of (a) the Company's profit-sharing contributions, (b) Plan net earnings, and (c) administrative expenses.
+Allocations are based on participant earnings or losses of respective elected investment options and/or account balances, as defined.
 The benefit to which a participant is entitled is the balance in the participant's vested account.